IRLL/Exploration-in-Mon-MDPs/README.md

 cd src/gym-grid
 pip install -e .
 ```
+To Avoid confusions, you can take a look at `prepare_venvs.sh` to see how the above procedure is done.

 ## Running the Code
 To run the code, we need to use `run.sh`.
 This script accepts the branch name and initialization mode of experiments